-I. INTRODUCTION
+INTRODUCTION

 At least fifty years ago, Defendants-Appellants (hereinafter, "Defendants") had information from their own internal research, as well as from the international scientific community, that the unabated extraction, production, promotion, and sale of their fossil fuel products would result in material dangers to the public.
 Defendants failed to disclose this information or take steps to protect the public.
-Instead, they acted to conceal their knowledge and discredit climate science, running misleading nationwide marketing campaigns and funding scientists and third-party organizations to exaggerate scientific uncertainty and promote contrarian theories, in direct contradiction to their own research and actions taken to protect their assets from climate change impacts.
+They also acted affirmatively to conceal their knowledge and discredit climate science, running misleading nationwide marketing campaigns and funding junk science to manufacture uncertainty, in direct contradiction to their own research and the actions they themselves took to protect their assets from climate change impacts such as sea level rise.